 The Kanto area is where the megacity Tokyo is located.
 In addition to the amazing experience of night views and shuttling through the hustle and bustle of this metropolis, the UNESCO World Heritage listed city of Nikko just two to three hours away is definitely worth a visit.
 Around Tokyo, there are prefectures with historical treasures and hot springs, such as Gunma and Saitama.
 To explore the region's diverse marine, international trading and immigrant culture, visit Yokohama, the port city of Kanto famous for its fusion lifestyle and food.

-Boasting the beautiful Northwestern coastline of the main island and the mountains of the "Japan Alps", the Hokuriku Shinetsu area has nutured the rich culture consisting of delicacies, exquisite crafts and a lifestyle balanced between the nature and human activity.
-Besides enjoying the best of fresh seafood, sake and fruits in the country, it is worth an artistic trip to Kanazawa, the cultural capital of the area to learn about traditonal crafts and contemporary designs.
+Boasting the beautiful Northwestern coastline of the main island and the mountains of the "Japan Alps", the Hokuriku Shinetsu area has nurtured the rich culture consisting of delicacies, exquisite crafts and a lifestyle balanced between the nature and human activity.
+Besides enjoying the best of fresh seafood, sake and fruits in the country, it is worth an artistic trip to Kanazawa, the cultural capital of the area to learn about traditional crafts and contemporary designs.
 In addition, Niigata and Nagano are two of the best locations in Japan for winter sports.

 The Tokai area is renowned as the home of Mt.
 Fuji.
 Around this icon of Japan, there are resorts of hot springs and natural splendors, such as Hakone and the Fuji Five Lakes area.
 Feel like immersing yourself in history and culture?
-Visit the Historic Villages of Shirakawa-go and Gokayama listed as UNESCO World Heritage Sites, and visit Isejingu, one of the most time-honored Shinto shrines of Japan.
+Visit the Historic Villages of Shirakawa-go and Gokayama listed as UNESCO World Heritage Sites, and visit Isejingu Shrine, one of the most time-honored Shinto shrines of Japan.
 For those tea lovers, don't miss the green tea plantations in Shizuoka.

 Kansai is the cultural and religious capital of Japan with castles that have survived the centuries, spiritual Zen gardens, and many culturally important ancient temples and shrines.
 Immerse yourself in the tranquility and majesty of the religious and historical sites in Kyoto, Nara and Wakayama.
-If you are a fan of history or architecture, don't miss the most well-preserved of all Japan's castles Himeji Castle in Hyogo Prefecture that represents the glory of samurai culture and Japanese traditional craftmanship.
+If you are a fan of history or architecture, don't miss the most well-preserved of all Japan's castles Himeji Castle in Hyogo Prefecture that represents the glory of samurai culture and Japanese traditional craftsmanship.
 Just an one to two-hour's trip by train from the sites above, Osaka and Kobe are gourmet paradises with nice ambience thanks in part to their photogenic night views.

 Located in the west of the main island, the Chugoku area is the bridge to the island regions of Kyushu and Shikoku.
 The most famous tourist attraction in Chugoku may be the famous "floating" Itsukushima Shrine in Hiroshima Prefecture.
-In Hiroshima, There is an Abomb Dome the UNESCO World Heritage listed.
-In Tottori and Shimane, there are rural landscapes, and Shimane's Izumo Taisha Grand Shrine is worth a visit as the sacred place that is believed to be the gathering venue of all the gods of Japanese Shinto religion.
-In addition to the ancient shrines, you can learn about the modern history of Japan and "Meiji Reforms," the modernization movement of the country in the 19th century, at various hitorical sites in Yamaguchi.
+In Hiroshima, There is an Atomic Bomb Dome the UNESCO World Heritage listed.
+In Tottori and Shimane, there are rural landscapes, and Shimane's Izumo Taisha Shrine is worth a visit as the sacred place that is believed to be the gathering venue of all the gods of Japanese Shinto religion.
+In addition to the ancient shrines, you can learn about the modern history of Japan and "Meiji Reforms," the modernization movement of the country in the 19th century, at various historical sites in Yamaguchi.
 The one of the regions most popular attractions with foreign visitors is the Mizuki Shigeru Museum and yokai (monster and spirit) statues of Kitaro Road in Tottori.

 Shikoku is the smallest among the four main islands of Japan, but is definitely the most vibrant with its abundant resources in nature and culture.
 Take a rail tour to enjoy the views of Seto Inland Sea coastline, and if you happen to visit Shikoku in summer, you may plan an island hopping journey to appreciate artworks of the Setouchi Triennale.
 Don't forget to taste the udon noodles of world-fame produced in Kagawa and visit one of the Japan's oldest hot springs, Dogo Onsen with its history of over a thousand years of use.
-In Kotohira, see Japan's oldest working kabuki theatre and try climbing the thousand steps of Konpira-san shrine.
+In Kotohira, see Japan's oldest working kabuki theatre and try climbing the thousand steps of Konpira-san Shrine.

 Kyushu, the southernmost of Japan's four main islands, has warm and comfortable weather nearly all year round.
 There are two historical port cities in Kyushu, Nagasaki and Mojiko, and both have fusion styles of food, architecture and communities as they were the earliest gateways to Japan, open to international trade, travel and immigrants.
 Visit Kumamoto and Kagoshima to view the magnificent volcanic landscapes and experience a hot sand bath.
 Don't miss the famous Kumamoto Castle, and be sure to add Oita, known as "the prefecture of hot springs," to your traveler's bucket list!